carlignn/carlgaspar/content/posts/beginner-guide-to-investing-in-the-philippines.md

   - application
   - invest
   - philippines
-description: Track your investments for free with Pesofolio!
+description: Track your net worth with over 300 listed stocks in the Philippine Stock Market in REAL TIME with this FREE tool!
 LIVE now on Google Play Store!
 ---
-Short Description

-Track your assets in the Philippine Stock Market LIVE with this handy tool.

-Long Description

-Pesofolio is an Android based portfolio tracker for the Philippine Stock Exchange.
+The only portfolio tracker that tracks the Philippine Stock Exchange with the option of multiple accounts to manage your assets better and easier.
+All you need to do is browse your stock of choice and Pesofolio will track that for you: gaining value, losing value, total net worth, percent increase, etc..

+Stock Portfolio Tracking\
+✓ All PSE data is available in real-time or with a delay of just 1-5 minutes.\
+✓ Easily add stock to your watchlist\
+✓ Calculate your current stock portfolio value including applicable fees\
+✓ View allocation of each stock holding in your overall portfolio with pie charts\
+✓ Keep track of the PSEI and other PH stock indices (Financials, Holding Firms, Industrial, Mining and Oil, Property, Services)\
+✓ Handy search and sort tool for filtering stocks\
+✓ Built-in PSE calculator which automatically computes for average price including relevant feesStock Price

+## Exceptional User Experience

+* Adaptive theme
+* Modern and minimal
+* User-friendly design

 ## Technologies Used